 In order to achieve food security on atolls, the above critical issues needed to be addressed by building capacity of key stakeholders to ensure soil constraints are addressed in order for the households of Kiribati and Tuvalu to produce starchy staples and nutritious food.

 - Improved food production systems for starchy staples resilient to harsh atoll conditions using integrated pest and soil management.

 - Documented information generated by the project on how to organically grow, manage, prepare and preserve nutritious vegetables/fruits in household and school gardens.

-- Identification and development of a fresh produce value chain for sale of surplus food production.
+- Identified and developed a fresh produce value chain for sale of surplus food production.
 The mass balance of nutrients will be incorporated into the value chain analyses.